RichStephens/coco-fujinet-utils/README.md

 FNINFO.BIN - Prints out the FujiNet adapter network information and firmware version.

+APPKEYS.BIN - Allows you to peruse the app keys created by various applications, stored on the FujiNet SD card.

 These files are contained on a Color Computer disk image file, fujiutil.dsk.

 Building this requires a Linux system with a copy of the C compiler cmoc, found at  http://sarrazip.com/dev/cmoc.html, and the lwtools assembler/linker utilities, found at http://lwtools.ca, and the fujinet-lib, found at https://github.com/FujiNetWIFI/fujinet-lib.